-You’re probably asking yourself – and on the verge of asking me – how can a company analyse their customer’s needs?
+You’re probably asking yourself – and on the verge of asking me – how can a company analyze their customer’s needs?
 How can they determine what is it their customer expect from their product, their basic needs and will make a difference, the “wow factor”?
-Worry not, young Padawan, Professor Noriaki Kano and his colleagues, from Tokyo Rika University developed a model that allow you determine this and much more.
+Worry not, young Padawan, Professor Noriaki Kano and his colleagues, from Tokyo Rika University developed a model that allows you to determine this and much more.

 The Kano model addresses the following types of requirements: